 Sister Claire LeBoeuf was a member of the workgroup discussing the number of older children in foster care who spent years moving from one home to another without having a permanent adoptive home.
 The discussion included an innovative program in Illinois called Hope Meadows that was reducing the number of children in foster care who had historically lingered in the system (children older than age six, or children with disabilities, or sibling groups of children).
 Hope Meadows provides low-cost housing, on-site services, and supports for adoptive families in a community housing similar families and seniors who were willing to serve as surrogate grandparents to the children.
 After traveling to Illinois and touring Hope Meadows, Sister Claire found the investors and the Board who shared her vision.
 Together, they founded New Life Village in 2008.
 In 2012, after finding and finishing the development of the property in Palm River, the townhomes at NLV were ready to be called “home”.

 While New Life Village is founded by a Catholic Sister, our community is an interfaith Village and we welcome residents of all faiths and family orientations.
 Intentional intergenerational communities are being established all over the country to pair populations needing service with talented seniors who can serve them.
-Similar Generations of Hope communities serve veterans, autistic children, dependent seniors, transitioning families, and foster-to-adopt families.
+Similar Generations of Hope communities serve veterans, autistic children, dependent seniors, adults with disabilities, and foster-to-adopt families.